Security Sector Reform: Capacity Building and Rule of Law

 Monitoring and Evaluation: Effective SSR requires robust monitoring and evaluation mechanisms to assess progress, identify gaps, and adjust strategies accordingly.
 Monitoring human rights compliance and the impact of reforms on communities are critical aspects often requiring international support.

-Case Studies and Global Impact of Security Sector Reform
+Examples of Security Sector Reform (SSR)

 -